What is the MIT acceptance rate?

 U.S. News designates MIT as a “most selective” school, ranking #2 on their list of top National Universities.
 MIT’s undergraduate engineering and computer science programs ranked #1 in the nation, and the school’s undergraduate business program ranked #2.
 Of the many thousands of students who applied for MIT enrollment, only a select few were admitted.
 This makes MIT one of the most competitive schools outside of the Ivy League.

 The statistics are staggering.
-For the class of 2025, MIT admissions received 66% more applications than in the prior application cycle.
-Application numbers for the class of 2026 were even higher.
+For the class of 2027, MIT admissions received 26,914 applications and only 1,291 applicants were accepted.

 Understanding college acceptance rates